Acne occurs when oil, dead skin cells, and bacteria build up inside hair follicles, resulting in infection and inflammation.

 - immediately changing out of sweaty clothes

-- applying sunscreen to the shoulders during hot weather
+- applying sunscreen to the shoulders in sunny weather

 - keeping the hair clean to avoid getting excess oil on the shoulders